broadinstitute/cromwell/docs/cromwell_features/CallCaching.md

 `gs://charles_bucket` bucket explicitly in `call_cache_hit_path_prefixes`.

 If no `call_cache_hit_path_prefixes` are specified then all matching cache hits will be considered.

+***Call cache failure logging***

+When Cromwell fails to cache a job from a previous result the reason will be logged.
+To reduce the verbosity of the logs only the first three failure reasons will be logged per shard of each job.
+Cromwell will continue to try copying previous results for the call, and when no candidates are left Cromwell will run the job on the backend.

 **Docker Tags**